 Another serious danger of dextroamphetamine withdrawal is a heightened risk of relapse.
 Because dextroamphetamine withdrawal often lead to intense drug cravings and other unpleasant symptoms, individuals in early recovery may be at particulate risk of immediate relapse in an attempt to alleviate the discomfort.

 Furthermore, some people going through dextroamphetamine withdrawal may attempt to self-medicate with other substances, such as alcohol, benzodiazepines, or opioids, to alleviate the unwanted symptoms.
 This can further complicate withdrawal and, should it become a frequent practice, eventually lead to a polydrug addiction.

 Dextroamphetamine detox can be a challenging process.
 It can be difficult to remain dedicated to your recovery during a markedly unpleasant withdrawal phase, which is why, in such instances, it is so important to seek professional help.
-You do not have to go through dextroamphetamine withdrawal alone and, in many cases, you shouldn’t attempt to.
+You do not have to go through dextroamphetamine withdrawal alone.
 If you are ready to start the detoxification process and take the first step on the road to recovery, consider which detox option is right for you.

 There is a range of detox settings available and it’s important to have a medical professional evaluate you and your addiction in order to provide you with an appropriate recommendation for detox.
 The settings include:6